SergeyKanzhelev/BO/readme.md

 Location IP is used for latency investigations for page view performance in JavaScript SDK.
 It is extracted from http packet IP client address when browser sends data to the DC.
 This context should not be collected by default by server side SDK.
 However customer may write custom code to enable data collection for it.
 Location IP will be masked and geo information extracted from it:
                "ai.location.ip"

-NOT EXIST IN DC SCHEMA, ONLY ES: ìai.locaiton.Countryî NOT EXIST IN DC SCHEMA, ONLY ES: ìai.locaiton.Provinceî
+NOT EXIST IN DC SCHEMA, ONLY ES: ‚Äúai.locaiton.Country‚Äù NOT EXIST IN DC SCHEMA, ONLY ES: ‚Äúai.locaiton.Province‚Äù

 Use as a dimension: Yes for Country and Province
 Cardinality: medium